twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/translator-notes%zh.rst

 ==========================================

 :date: 2019-01-11
-:modified: 2019-05-26
+:modified: 2021-10-21
 :tags: Translator, Dhamma Talks by Mogok Sayadaw, Ven.
 Mogok Sayadaw, Ven.
 Uttamo, Dhamma Talks
 :category: Ven.
 Uttamo Bhante
 :summary: Translator's Notes (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned)

-revised on 2019-05-26
+revised on 2021-10-21

 ------

-**According to the translator—Ven.
-Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
+**According to the translator—Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ------

-The translator: **Ven.
-Uttamo**
+The translator: **Bhikkhu Uttamo**

 **Mogok Sayadaw** (1899~1962) gave many talks on practice from 1945 until his death.